Sarah: Model information

 \subsection{Parts of the Lagrangian}

-The most important, but also most complex piece of a model, is the full Lagrangian. \SARAH calculates the full Lagrangian from the superpotential and the gauge sector by using the method explained in appendix \ref{sec:Lagrangian}.
+All information about a model and it's interactions are encoded in the full Lagrangian. \SARAH calculates the full Lagrangian from the superpotential and the gauge sector by using the method explained in appendix \ref{sec:Lagrangian}.
 The final results, the Lagrangians for the different eigenstates are saved as

 For a realistic SUSY model, the Lagrangian is generally very lengthy.
 Therefore, \SARAH splits it in different parts in order to speed up some calculations.
 This splitting might be also helpful for analyzing the structure of interactions involving different kinds of fields.
-An overview of all names for the different parts of the Lagrangian is given in \ref{PartsLag}. \\ Also the results of the different steps during then calculation of the Lagrangian in gauge eigenstates (e.g. F-Terms, D-Terms, kinetic parts) are saved.
+An overview of all names for the different parts of the Lagrangian is given in app.~\ref{PartsLag}. \\ Also the results of the different steps during then calculation of the Lagrangian in gauge eigenstates (e.g. F-Terms, D-Terms, kinetic parts) are saved.
 Thus, it is possible to have a detailed look at specific parts of the Lagrangian.
-The names of the parts are also given in appendix \ref{sec:Lagrangian}.
+The names of the parts are also given in app.~\ref{sec:Lagrangian}.